 Those Certificates on Their Walls Have a Sort of Interest to Pay

 Therapists don’t stop their education once they receive those fancy degrees you see framed on their office walls.
-Maintaining a license or certification means investing in annual training such as continuing education fees [CEUs].
+Maintaining a license or certification means investing in annual training such as continuing education fees [CEs].
 Therapists need to keep up with advances in their field the same way doctors need training on new medical technology and treatments.

-- therapy-related books for self-study or homework for clients
+- Therapy-related books for self-study or homework for clients

-- state-licensure fees of up to several hundred dollars a year, varying depending on the state
+- State-licensure fees of up to several hundred dollars a year, varying depending on the state

-- fees for additional credentials tend to cost several hundred dollars a year
+- Fees for additional credentials tend to cost several hundred dollars a year

-- fees for professional association memberships
+- Fees for professional association memberships

-- insurance billing services or payments to an assistant or billing specialist ($500 to $1,000 or more)
+- Insurance billing services or payments to an assistant or billing specialist ($500 to $1,000 or more)

-Therapists Need Therapists
+Therapists Need Therapists and a Supervisor

 But Don’t Despair — Here’s How to Receive Affordable Therapy